briankoser/sfc-listeners-guide/episodes/0134-christian-bale-as-moses-and-other-news.md

 notable_moments:
 odd_opening: I'm not sure what they're doing here
 prophecy:
+  - host: Ben
+    prediction: Google will take over the world in 2015.
+    veracity: false
-  - {"host": "Ben", "prediction": "Google takes over the world in 2015.", "veracity": false, "comments": "It did form Alphabet Inc., launch Project Fi, and unveil a new logo."}
+    comments: It did form Alphabet Inc., launch Project Fi, and unveil a new logo.
+  - host: Matt
-  - {"host": "Matt", "prediction": "Google takes over the world à la Skynet in 2023.", "veracity": undefined, "comments": ""}
+    prediction: Google will take over the world à la Skynet in 2023.

 future_episodes:
   - Top 100 Sci-Fi TV shows